-We have two UK projects underway: FutureGrid, which is trialling hydrogen mixes in off-grid gas pipelines, and Project Union, which is exploring the development of a UK hydrogen ‘backbone’ joining together industrial clusters around the country.
+In the UK, FutureGrid is trialling hydrogen mixes in off-grid gas pipelines, and Project Union is exploring the development of a hydrogen ‘backbone’ joining together industrial clusters around the country.

 Dr Danielle Stewart, Long Term Strategy Manager for Gas Transmission at National Grid, says: “To meet net zero in a timely, fair and just way we will need to explore a range of solutions.
 Scaling up and selecting from the clean hydrogen palette has the potential to support decarbonisation of homes, transport, industry and power.
 National Grid is investigating and enabling a variety of complementary technologies to provide clean, affordable, reliable and resilient energy for consumers.”